Leonard Linsky

 Leonard Linsky (November 13, 1922 – August 27, 2012) was an American philosopher of language.
 He was an Emeritus Professor of the University of Chicago.

 Philosophical work

-Linsky was best known for work on the theory of reference, and also as an historian of early analytical philosophy.
+Linsky was best known for work on the theory of reference, and also as a historian of early analytical philosophy.
 He is often cited as an example of the "orthodox view" in the theory of reference.
 He questioned the "intensional isomorphism" concept of Rudolf Carnap.